athenalry/athenalry/README.md

 I'm looking for an internship for Summer 2022.
 If you are hiring, feel free to reach out!

 ### 📚 What I'm Up To,:
-- Working from 🏡 at [Nexxt Intelligence](https://www.nexxt.in/) as a Software Engineering Intern (Full Stack & NLP) and joining Apple in Summer 2021
+- Working from 🏡 at Apple 🍎 as a Software Engineering Intern
 - Attending hackathons to meet passionate people, explore different areas of software development while working on a cool project 🌱
-- Previously at [Xero, formerly Hubdoc](https://www.hubdoc.com/), Royal Bank of Canada and Brock University
+- Previously at [Nexxt Intelligence](https://www.nexxt.in/), [Xero, formerly Hubdoc](https://www.hubdoc.com/), Royal Bank of Canada and Brock University
 - 👩‍💻 Built platforms to connect students to entrepreneurial opportunities 💡 [@ Entrepeneurship Society Waterloo](https://entsoc.ca/)
 - ⚡ Developed a full stack web app that helps students prepare for their interviews 💼 with MongoDB, Express, React and Node.js